-The Authority intends to leverage PFCs to support investment in Airport infrastructure and facilities.
-In order to do this, the Authority may make an irrevocable pledge of PFCs to pay eligible debt service.
+The Authority leverages PFCs to support investment in Airport infrastructure and facilities.
+In order to do this, the Authority may make an irrevocable pledge of PFCs to pay eligible debt service for purposes of compliance with the Additional Bonds Test.
+The Authority may also deposit additional PFC amounts each year to the debt service fund.

 The Authority will not include PFCs in estimates of future revenues pledged to support Annual Debt Service unless approval for their imposition has been obtained or is expected to be obtained from the FAA.